francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-1.md

 > you can use, either standalone or as part of a larger, cloud-based
 > infrastructure.

-We can create a DigitalOcean VM with the Ansible [`community.digitalocean.digital_ocean_droplet`](https://docs.ansible.com/ansible/latest/collections/community/digitalocean/digital_ocean_droplet_module.html) module.
+We can create a DigitalOcean server with the Ansible [`community.digitalocean.digital_ocean_droplet`](https://docs.ansible.com/ansible/latest/collections/community/digitalocean/digital_ocean_droplet_module.html) module.
-By default, the Ansible module waits for the VM to be fully active before returning success.
+By default, the Ansible module waits for the server to be fully active before returning success.

 ```shell
 % export DO_API_TOKEN=dop_v1_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx